School Residencies

 - The Maine School of Mathematics and Science in Limestone ME (here)

-BFS can provide a variety of residencies.
-For example:
+As noted above, BFS can provide a variety of residencies.
+Here are a few examples:

 - Singing work songs in a school garden or classroom kitchen